-Builders often require deposits upon signing that can be more than the down payment you want to make.
-That means you may have to save or borrow the money for the deposits, which can be put towards your down payment on closing.
+If your down payment is less than 20%, builders often require deposits upon signing that can be more than the down payment you want to make.
+That means you may have to borrow the money for the deposits, but you will get the amount back on closing.